-My favorite moment: I would have to say my favourite part of the wedding was the whole gypsy feel!
-There was absolutely nothing that was conventional and everything was about us.
+My favorite moment: I would have to say my favourite part of the wedding was the whole bohemian feel!
 It had a really surreal feel to it.
 Whilst I was overwhelmed at the amount of strangers that wanted pictures with me and gathered 'round to watch, it soon faded and suddenly it was as if it were just the six of us in the world.

 My offbeat advice: Go with the flow.
 Everything comes in waves.
 Some things are overwhelmingly exciting and other things, not so much.
 Boldly create the images you have in your mind and everything else will fall into place.